chantellcruz/chantellcruz/README.md

-⟡ Hi, I’m @chantellrae [SHAHN-tel ray]
+⟡ Hi, I’m Chantell Rae.
+[SHAHN-tel ray]<br>
-⟡ I love photography, gaming, dachshunds, and nature!
+⟡ I love photography, gaming, dachshunds, and nature!<br>
-⟡ I’m currently learning how to become a front-end developer.
+⟡ I’m currently learning how to become a front-end developer.<br>
-⟡ I've owned my photography business for 8 years!
+⟡ I've owned my photography business for 8 years!<br>
-⟡ I’m looking to collaborate on anything that helps people, bonus points if it's a cute aesthetic!
+⟡ I’m looking to collaborate on anything that helps people, bonus points if it's a cute aesthetic. ♡<br>
 ⟡ You can reach me at chantellraecruz@gmail.com

 <!---